 Based on the literature review and field survey, implementation of the project will have no significant impacts on federally, State, or MSHCP listed species known to occur in the general vicinity of the project site.
 Additionally, the project will have no effect on designated Critical Habitat because none exists within the area.
-No jurisdictional drainage and/or wetland features were observed on the project site during the field investigation.
-Additionally, the project site is not located within or adjacent to any criteria cell, and no riparian/riverine resources or vernal pools were found onsite.
-No further survyes are recommended.

-With completion of the recommendations provided below and payment of the SKR HCP mitigation fee and MSHCP mitigation fee, development of the project site is fully consistent with the Western Riverside County MSHCP.
+One drainage feature was observed near the project boundary, to the north and west during the investigation; however, this drainage feature will not be impacted from project implementation.
+Additionally, the project site is not located within or adjacent to any criteria cell.
+Therefore, the proposed project is consistent with Section 6.1.2 of the MSHCP.
+With completion of recommendations, and payment of the MSHCP Local Development Mitigation Fee, and Stephen's kangaroo rat mitigation fee, development of the project site is fully consistent with the MSHCP.